neandrake/dicom-pipe/readme.md

 including reading and writing DICOM files as well communicating using the DIMSE network protocol.

+See the `dcmpipe_cli` sub-crate for example command-line utilities built using the library:

 ![Screenshot](mdassets/screenshot.png "Screenshot")

 ## Quick Example ##